-The retina is a layer of neural tissue that’s only some two hundred microns thick.
-It allows the transmission of visual signals to the brain.
-The major retinal diseases needing surgery are described below.
+The retina is a very thin layer (about two hundred micro meters) of neural that allows the transmission of visual signals to the brain.
+The major retinal diseases of surgical interest are described below.

 - The retinal detachment is a condition in which the neurosensory retina detaches from its normal position.
 It is usually associated with a peripheral retinal tear (rhegmatogenous retinal detachment).
 Other times it is the consequence of a pathological traction that pulls the retina away from its physiological position (tractional retinal detachment).

 - The first clinical signs of retinal detachment are: flashes, flying flies, a black veil or a drop in visual acuity (when the center of the retina (the macula) is affected

 - The main risk factors are age, myopia, history of ocular trauma.

 - Retinal detachment needs urgent care.
 The surgical procedure can be carried out by an ab externo approach (the so called scleral buckling procedure) or by an ab interno one, this latter is called vitrectomy.

 Vitreo retinal surgery techniques have advanced quite a lot these last few years